engin100/950/labs/lab-6.md

 Using 3 different insulations at your disposal (possibilities include hard foam, cotton balls, fluff, etc.), complete the following steps three times, once for each material.

 - Insulate your box, ensuring the insulation covers all sides of the rocket board.
-- Attach the battery to your rocket board and, using your retrofitted programs, record TMP36 data on your SD for 4 minutes.
+- Attach the battery to your rocket board and, using your retrofitted programs, record BME Temp data on your SD for 4 minutes.
-- Plot the data and make sure the TMP36 reaches a constant temperature.
+- Plot the data and make sure the BME Temp reaches a constant temperature.
 If it doesn't, repeat the trial for a longer period of time.

 <div class="primer-spec-callout info" markdown="1">
 After you've completed 3 trials, you will plot all three data sets on the same graph, making sure to label each line appropriately (legends!).
 Add the plot to your post-lab questions doc at the end.